gotamedia/fluffy/README.md

 import { render } from 'react-dom'
 import { ThemeProvider } from 'styled-components'
 import { Paper, getTheme } from '@gotamedia/fluffy'

+// OR use direct import if you care about your APP's bundle size 😉
+// import Paper from '@gotamedia/fluffy/Paper'
+// import { getTheme } from '@gotamedia/fluffy/theme'

 const App = () => (
     <div>